 The TOC Foundation is looking to fund and initiate research projects that study operative and non-operative orthopedic injuries, including concussion injuries.
 The TOC Foundation supports clinical models that are evidence-based.
 We value the role scientific research plays in the advancement of the health and wellness of the musculoskeletal system.
 The TOC Foundation actively pursues both obtaining and disbursing funds for research projects that meet its Guidelines for Participation.
 Patients will have opportunities to participate in on-going research.

 Dr. Phillip Worts joined TOC in 2017 and heads our orthopedic and sports medicine research program.
 Dr. Worts is a certified athletic trainer and certified strength and conditioning specialist and completed his doctoral degree in exercise physiology.

-Dr. Worts regularly presents at sports medicine conferences and for local allied healthcare groups, most recently being at FAMU’s Physical Therapy Fall Kickoff program and Leon County Emergency Medical Services Annual Training.
+Dr. Worts regularly presents at sports medicine conferences and for local allied healthcare groups, most recently being at the Athletic Trainers’ Association of Florida 2021 Annual Meeting, and the American College of Sports Medicine 2021 Annual Meeting.
 Dr. Worts also coordinates clinical education at TOC, providing allied healthcare professionals and students from around the country opportunities to train with our orthopedic and sports medicine specialists.